Up to 50% off sofas & mattresses — limited‑time deals.

 Is side sleeping always the healthiest option?

-No. It is the best starting point for many adults, but reflux, apnea, pain patterns, pregnancy, and infant safety all change the answer.
+No. It is the best starting point for many adults, but reflux, apnea, pain patterns, pregnancy, and infant safe-sleep rules all change the answer.

-Often yes, especially with a pillow under the knees and a neutral head position.
+Often yes, especially when there is a pillow under the knees and the head stays in a neutral position.

 Is stomach sleeping ever okay?

-It can be tolerable, but it is usually the least forgiving position for the neck and low back.
+It can be workable, but it is usually the least forgiving position for the neck and low back.

 What should I do if I snore on my back?

-Try side sleeping first; if symptoms are strong, seek evaluation for sleep apnea.
+Try side sleeping first.
+If symptoms are strong or someone notices breathing pauses, get checked for sleep apnea.

 What if I wake up on my back while pregnant?

-Roll back onto your side and go back to sleep; the goal is side sleeping, not panic.
+Roll back onto your side and go back to sleep.
+The goal is to settle on your side, not to panic about normal movement during sleep.

 Do babies follow the same sleep-position advice?